equilatan/neu_pl_2022_quilatan-elijah/README.md

 Repository for CCS314-18/CSL314-18 Theory on Programming Languages

 <br>
-note: the contributor Giruthanda is my other personal account which was accidentally added here
+note: the contributor Giruthanda is my other personal account which was accidentally added here because Intellij keeps mixing up my 2 accounts.

 <h3>Laboratory Activities:</h3>